ventum-EA/drag-and-drop-games/README.md

 # Drag-and-Drop Games

-A fun and interactive Unity 2D drag-and-drop game designed especially for children!
-The game combines simple mechanics with colorful visuals to create an engaging and educational experience.
+A fun and interactive Unity project designed especially for children!
+This collection combines simple mechanics with colorful visuals to create engaging and educational experiences.
+The project currently features two distinct game modes: a 2D Car Parking challenge and a 3D Physics-based Tower of Hanoi.

+## Game 1: 2D Car Parking Challenge
 Players must drag cars and drop them into randomly placed parking spaces on the map.
 Each round presents a new layout, ensuring that no two games feel the same.

+Gameplay Overview
+Goal: Drag each car and drop it into its matching or nearest available parking space on the map.
+Each correctly parked car earns points and allows the player to continue to the next round.

-But players must stay alert — the skies aren’t safe!
+Avoid: But players must stay alert — the skies aren’t safe!
 Obstacles like clouds, planes, and bombs move across the screen and can destroy the car currently being dragged.
 Timing, precision, and quick thinking are key to success.

-As players progress, the game increases in difficulty: cars appear faster, obstacles move unpredictably, and the number of parking spaces changes dynamically.
-This creates a fun challenge while helping children improve hand-eye coordination, spatial awareness, and problem-solving skills.

-Gameplay Overview

-Goal:
-Drag each car and drop it into its matching or nearest available parking space on the map.
-Each correctly parked car earns points and allows the player to continue to the next round.

-Avoid:
-Watch out for flying obstacles such as clouds, planes, and bombs that travel across the screen.
-If one of these touches the car you’re holding, the car is destroyed and you lose valuable time or even the game.

 Scoring System: